Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 József Savanyú

-József "Jóska" Savanyú was the son of a shepherd and together with his brother he led an armed gang of robbers who were known for their ruthlessness and brutality.
+József "Jóska" Savanyú was the son of a shepherd and, together with his brother, he led an armed gang of robbers who were known for their ruthlessness and brutality.
 In connection with a church celebration on 29 June 1879 there was a shoot-out between the gang and the local police.
-His brother Istvan was killed but Jóska had a narrow escape.
-This incident appeared in the newspapers also in the Austrian part of the Dual Monarchy.
+His brother Istvan was killed, but Jóska had a narrow escape.
+This incident appeared in the newspapers, also in the Austrian part of the Dual Monarchy.
 On 31 August 1881 he committed a murder and in April 1882 a wanted poster was issued, and there was also an announcement in the newspapers.

 On 4 May 1884 he was finally arrested after having been caught in his sleep.
 The court case was held in Szombathely in 1886 and the verdict was given on 17 May.
-The gang leader was given life imprisonment and most of his accomplices given long prison sentences.
-There were 200 witnesses called up for the case.
+The gang leader was given life imprisonment and most of his accomplices were given long prison sentences.
+There were 200 witnesses called for the case.
 An appeal was lodged; first the main accused was handed a death sentence, but on 2 March 1887 the verdict was reverted to life imprisonment.
 Savanyú was sent to the prison in Ilava (now in Slovakia) but was freed on probation after 15 years.
-In the year 1900 newspapers reported that he had settled in his home village and opened a carpenter's shop.
+In 1900, newspapers reported that he had settled in his home village and opened a carpenter's shop.

 Sándor Rózsa

 Another inspiration may have been the legendary Hungarian robber Sándor Rózsa (1813-1878).
 His name was big enough to earn an obituary in the New York Times[b] and there were also novels written about him[c].
 Milan Hodík and Grete Reiner both assume that this is the man Švejk has in mind, but most likely the good soldier gets the two criminals mixed up.
-The biographical details fit much better with the bandit from Bakony, but if any books were written about him is not known.
+The biographical details fit much better with the bandit from Bakony, but whether any books were written about him is not known.

 Quote(s) from the novel